Taha Hussein: Early life

 Taha Hussein was born in Izbet el Kilo, a village in the Minya Governorate in central Upper Egypt.
-He was the seventh of thirteen children of lower-middle-class parents.
-He contracted ophthalmia at the age of two, and, as the result of faulty treatment by an unskilled practitioner, he became blind.
+He was the seventh of thirteen children of lower middle class Muslim parents.
+He contracted ophthalmia at the age of two, and became blind as a result of malpractice by an unskilled physician.
 After attending a kuttab, he studied religion and Arabic literature at El Azhar University; but from an early age, he was dissatisfied with the traditional education system.

 When the secular Cairo University was founded in 1908, he was keen to be admitted, and despite being poor and blind, he won a place.
 In 1914, he received a PhD for his thesis on the sceptic poet and philosopher Abu al-ʿAlaʾ al-Maʿarri.

 Taha Hussein in France

 Taha Hussein left for Montpellier, enrolled in its university, attended courses in literature, history, French and Latin.
-He studied formal writing but he was not able to take full advantage of it as he "may be used to taking knowledge with his ears, not with his fingers."
+He had studied formal writing, but he was not able to take full advantage of it as he "may be used to taking knowledge with his ears, not with his fingers."

-He was summoned to return to Egypt due to the poor conditions at the University of Cairo; but three months later, those conditions improved, and Taha Hussein returned to France.
+He was summoned to return to Egypt due to the poor conditions at then University of Cairo; but three months later, those conditions improved, and Taha Hussein returned to France.

-After obtaining his MA from the University of Montpellier, Hussein continued his studies at the Sorbonne.
+After obtaining his MA from the University of Montpellier, Hussein continued his studies at the Sorbonne University.
 He hired Suzanne Bresseau (1895–1989) to read to him, and subsequently married her.
-In 1917 the Sorbonne awarded Hussein a second PhD, this time for his dissertation on the Tunisian historian Ibn Khaldun, who is widely regarded as the founder of modern sociology.
+In 1917, the Sorbonne awarded Hussein a second PhD, this time for his dissertation on the Tunisian historian Ibn Khaldun, who is regarded as one of the founders of sociology.

 Academic career

-In 1919 Hussein returned to Egypt with Suzanne, and he was appointed professor of history at Cairo University.
+In 1919, Hussein returned to Egypt with Suzanne, and he was appointed professor of history at Cairo University.
 He went on to become a professor of Arabic literature and of Semitic languages.

 At the Academy of the Arabic Language in Cairo, Taha Hussein was made responsible for the completion of Al-Mu'jam al-Kabir (The Great Dictionary), one of the academy's most important tasks.
 He also served as president of the academy.

-He was a member of several scientific academies in Egypt and internationally.
+Taha Hussein was a member of several scientific academies in Egypt and internationally.
+He was also the founding Rector of the University of Alexandria.